mortar-works/mortar-website/src/site/solutions/service-design.md

 - **Discovery and research:** Deep-dive into your service landscape through data analysis and engagement to understand user needs and system constraints.
 - **Establish and understand your data:** Create the right datasets to craft, test and simulate your services and systems.
 - **Build and deploy user personas:** Develop custom user personas for simulating, testing and mapping solutions.
-- **Service models:** Build a model to simulate the end-to-end experience of your personas — identifying gaps and moments that matter through simulation and testing.
+- **Service models:** Build a model to simulate the end-to-end experience of your personas; identifying gaps and moments that matter through simulation and testing.
 - **Co-design and prototyping:** Run collaborative workshops to generate ideas, test concepts, and iterate quickly with real users.
 - **Service blueprinting:** Map the front-stage and back-stage processes to align people, technology, and policy around a coherent service model.